 What does the City do for bed bugs?

 The Urban Biology Division of the Environmental Health Department is charged with the enforcement of the Insect and Rodent Control Ordinance.
 Citizens residing in multi-unit dwellings (apartment buildings, hotels, duplex rental units) should first notify property management if a bed bug infestation is suspected.
 Most property managers are eager to exterminate an infestation quickly to prevent spread.
 In the event that no action is taken by property management, please call 311 to file a complaint.
 Please provide as much information as possible to facilitate rapid resolution of the problem.
 The city will work with property management to ensure that the infestation is eradicated.

 Tips for the Traveler

-For many people, their greatest exposure to bed bugs will be while they are away from home.
-Therefore travelers need to know what to do and look for to avoid bringing these unwanted pest home.
+For many people, their greatest risk of exposure to bed bugs will occur while traveling away from home.
+Therefore travelers need to know what to do and look for to avoid bringing these unwanted pests home.